Alidjma/Alidjma/README.md

 # Hello There! 👋

 My name is Ali, and I am pursuing a degree in Civil Engineering at KTH, focusing on Industrial Technology and Sustainability with a master's degree in industrial management.
-In addition to my engineering studies, I have also studied web development at Mid University.
+In addition to my engineering studies, I am studying web development at Mid University.

 ## My Interests:
 I have a deep passion for: